mongodb/bson-ruby/README.md

 - `BSON::Timestamp`: `{ "t" : 5, "i" : 30 }`
 - `Regexp`: `{ "$regex" : "[abc]", "$options" : "i" }`

+### Notes on Special Ruby Date Classes

+As of 2.1.0, Ruby's `Date` and `DateTime` are able to be serialized, but when they are deserialized they will always be returned as a `Time` since the BSON specification only has a `Time` type and knows nothing about Ruby.

 API Documentation
 -----------------